 (basic facts for a jump start to use your iPhone as backpacking GPS)

 - Do: Use your iPhone as a backpacking and hiking GPS.
 It’s excellent!

 - Do: Use Gaia GPS.
 It’s a near perfect App for hiking in the US, Canada and New Zealand and now Spain and France. (see below for using other Apps in other countries)

-- Do: Download Topo maps to Gaia GPS before your trip
+- Do: Download Maps For Offline Use to Gaia GPS before your trip